 Why are rules different for some transport and shops in England?

 Businesses and travel operators can set their own rules for customers and passengers.

-For example, Transport for London requires face covering for travel on its services, like the Underground and buses.
+For example, Transport for London requires face covering for travel on the Underground and on buses.

 In other areas rules differ depending on which transport you are using.

-For example, in Greater Manchester, mayor Andy Burnham requires face coverings on trams.
-He also wants them to be worn on other city transport like buses, but these are privately run.
+In Greater Manchester, Mayor Andy Burnham requires face coverings on trams.
+He also wants them to be worn on other public transport such as buses, but these are privately run.